 Features

-Recommendations that check what you already own first
+It checks what you already own first

 How a recommendation gets its score

-Every product in the store is scored on a weighted composite of six factors, computed fresh against your account each time you load the store: need (40%), compatibility (20%), price fit (15%), popularity (10%), curation (10%), and availability (5%).
+Six factors, weighted, recomputed against your account every time you open the store: need (40%), compatibility (20%), price fit (15%), popularity (10%), curation (10%), and availability (5%).

-Shelves built around your actual gaps, not a generic catalog
+Shelves built around your gaps

 Frequently asked